aubrey-sherman/baby-bootcamp/readme.md

 ## Baby Bootcamp

-Baby Bootcamp is a companion tool to support parents who follow Suzy Giordano's "The Limited Crying Solution", a popular sleep-training program.
+Baby Bootcamp is a companion tool to support parents who follow Suzy Giordano's popular sleep-training method outlined in *Twelve Hours' Sleep by Twelve Weeks Old: A Step-by-Step Plan for Baby Sleep Success*.

 The app automates the tracking and calculations needed to gradually eliminate night feedings, making it easier for (likely sleep-deprived!) parents to implement this critical component of Giordano's sleep plan.